Cycas rumphii: Etymology

 'Queen sago' alludes to the name 'king sago' given to the related Cycas revoluta, as well as to its use as a source of edible starch.
 The specific epithet rumphii honours the German-born Dutch naturalist Georg Eberhard Rumphius (1628–1702), who served first as a military officer with the Dutch East India Company in Ambon, then with the civil merchant service of the same company.

 Description

 The cycad is a small tree, growing to about 10 m in height, with a trunk diameter of up to 40 cm.
 The bark is grey and distinctively fissured into rectangular, or diamond-shaped, segments.
 The leaves grow from the crown – bright green, glossy, palm-like fronds, 1.5–2.5 m long, with 150–200 leaflets on each frond.
 The spiny petiole is 35–60 cm long.
 The male plant's strobilus, or cone, is oblong-ellipsoidal, 30–60 cm long, orange in colour and foetid in odour.
 The female's megasporophylls are about 30 cm long, fleshy, brown and densely hairy, with the fertile area about 35 mm wide.
 The seeds are 45 mm long and 30 mm wide, ripening from green to an orange- or reddish-brown colour.
+In the Solomon Islands, and perhaps elsewhere, the tree can "quite commonly" produce as many as a dozen major adventitious limbs.